Collage of person studying with supplies & two football players in red uniforms

-Surviving Freshman Year of College as a Student-Athlete
+Surviving the First Year of College as a Student-Athlete

-Being a student-athlete can be a bit overwhelming when you first arrive freshman year.
+Being a student-athlete can be a bit overwhelming during your first year at college.
 Here's some advice for balancing your college schedule as an athlete.

 Having the chance to play a sport in college is an exciting opportunity.
 But being a college student-athlete can seem a bit overwhelming when you first arrive on campus your freshman year.
 Not only do you have to adjust to a new environment with new responsibilities, but you have to add in being an athlete with new teammates as well.